Puy Lentil Ragu Lasagne

 - 2 tbsp tomato purée

-- 4 sun-dried tomatoes, finely chopped
+- 4 sun-dried tomatoes in sunflower oil, drained and finely chopped

 - 400ml vegetable stock or water